ajmal017/amp/documentation/technical/metadata_handling.md

   - ...

 - Currently we:
-  - track these activities in the Monster Spreadsheet and
+  - Track these activities in the Monster Spreadsheet and
-  - file issues against ETL2
+  - File issues against ETL2

 ## 5. Data download

 - Download raw data and put it into a suitable form inside ETL2

 - Ideally we would like to have each data source to be available both